Shemplo/TBS/index.md

 Caused by JavaFX uses OpenGL for rendering it have some platform-specific dependencies.
 In releases `.jar` files are build for Windows, so you can try to start them on Linux or MacOS but it's not guaranteed that it will run.
 For Linux and MacOS you can clone repository, change JavaFX depencecies classifier to your platform and make a package via Maven.

+More detailed instruction how to use TBS is written in [repository](https://github.com/Shemplo/TBS).

 ### Scanned bonds